 In this short post, the effect of numerical scheme on convection term is investigated.
 The following problem is considered.
 More information about this problem can be found in Introduction to Computational Fluid Dynamics .

 Many different phenomena in industry or nature include a deformable interface for example the water falling from a spillway.
 The simulation of such events is essential to better understanding of two-phase flow behavior, in order to optimize the design or to calculate hydrodynamic coefficients.
-The precise and correct modeling of interface is the key parameter in simulation of free surface.
-There are different interface tracking methods such as VoF (volume of fluid), LS (level set) and FT (front tracking).
-Each method has its own advantages and disadvantages, however VoF is becoming the most common interface tracking method due to it’s ease of implementation and mass conservation.
+The precise and correct modeling of the interface is the key parameter in the simulation of a free surface.
+There are different interface tracking methods such as VoF (volume of fluid), LS (level set), and FT (front tracking).
+Each method has its own advantages and disadvantages, however, VoF is becoming the most common interface tracking method due to its ease of implementation and mass conservation.
 OpenFOAM VoF solver is interFoam.
 The solver uses a technique called MULES to compress the interface and return the sharp interface.
 The interFoam is suitable for two-phase isothermal incompressible system.
-The derived solvers form interFoam is:
+The derived solvers from interFoam is:

 OpenFOAM prior disadvantage is the lack of wide exclusive user guide, so user needs to go through Internet to learn OpenFOAM stuffs.
 Here, i provide some useful links, which contain interesting tutorials and trainings.
 This page will be update with my new findings.

-As a part of my Ph.D thesis, i extended an OpenFOAM solver interFoam to consider mass transfer due to boiling and condensation, new solver is called phaseChangeHeatFoam.
-It is available in git,now.
-It can be download and compiled with following commands in Linux terminal.
+As a part of my Ph.D. thesis, I extended an OpenFOAM solver interFoam to consider mass transfer due to boiling and condensation, new solver is called phaseChangeHeatFoam.
+It is available in git, it can be downloaded and compiled with the following commands in a Linux terminal.